afedotov89/documentor/README.md

 # Documentor

-Documentor is a minimal VSCode plugin designed to automatically generate documentation for the selected file or directory with
+Documentor is a minimal VSCode plugin designed to automatically generate documentation for the selected code files and directories.

 ## Key Features